n4j1Br4ch1D/postcss-obfuscator/README.md

 ## Motivation

-- Protecting Intellectual Property, Licensing and Distribution: make it hard for others from stealing your design or using it without your permission.
+- Protecting intellectual property, licensing & distribution: make it hard for others from stealing your design or using it without your permission.
 - Protect against Web scraping, data mining or any malicious activities like stealing data or content: make it hard extracting data from websites automatically using software tools, which use class names & ids.
 - Minfiy Your code even more: obsfucation/uglify can slightly reduce file size and improve its performance.

 ## Features

-- [x] No 3rd parties, dependencies.
-Just vanilla Nodejs code.
+- [x] No 3rd parties, dependencies. just vanilla Nodejs code.
 - [x] Quicker then you think.
 - [x] Postcss plugin, hence its intended to work with any build tool or task runner.
 - [x] Advanced Customizable configuration (Control is yours).
-- [x] Supports all files: .html, .js, .php, .vue, ... you name it.
+- [x] Supports all files: .html, .js, .jsx, .vue, .php, ... you name it.
-- [x] Supports a wide range of CSS frameworks (Tailwidcss, bootstrap, Bulma, ...).
+- [x] Supports a wide range of CSS frameworks (Tailwidcss, Bootstrap, Bulma, ...).

 ## Installation